 The M.A. in Counseling with School Counselor Certification prepares school counselors to work in P-12 schools.
-The program is approved by the New Jersey Department of Education and accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The program is approved by the New Jersey Department of Education.
 The curriculum provides core courses toward licensure.
 Additional course electives can be taken to meet licensure requirements.
 Program graduates will:

 For more information about school counselors, please visit the American School Counselor Association.